jaquith/cmp-integrations/docs-src/doc-home.md

    - `b.usercentrics_consent_type` - 'explicit' or 'implicit'
  - Allows more than one tag to be mapped to a given service name.

-#### What does it NOT do?
+## What does it NOT do?

  - Doesn't use any of Tealium iQ's built-in Consent Manager (or Privacy Manager) functionality, to avoid interference with legacy setups and allow more granular blocking.
  - Doesn't set any cookies, add any entries to localStorage, or read any localStorage entries directly (instead, it uses Usercentrics methods to check consent as needed).
  - Doesn't allow more than one service name to be mapped to a given tag.
- - **Doesn't support TCF 2.0 or CCPA (so far).
-Relevant Tasks: [TCF 2.0](https://tealium.atlassian.net/browse/CMPI-14) [CCPA](https://tealium.atlassian.net/browse/CMPI-18)**

-The only per-profile** configuration required is a map of service names to tag UIDs for each relevant Usercentrics settings ID, see [GroupToTagMap](https://jaquith.github.io/usercentrics-integration-v2/global.html#GroupToTagMap) for more detailed information.
+The only per-profile** configuration required is a map of service names to tag UIDs for each relevant Usercentrics settings ID, see [GroupToTagMap](https://jaquith.github.io/cmp-integrations/global.html#GroupToTagMap) for more detailed information.

 ----

-## Using this Documentation
+# Using this Documentation

 This documentation is intended for developers, and was generated using [JSDoc](https://jsdoc.app/).